 Other accounts of man-eating plants are brought to us through scholarly works popularized in the 1880s.
 In Phil Robinson’s 1881 Under the Punkah Tree, the story follows Peregrine Oriel, the author’s uncle and a great traveler, who nearly escaped a “man-sucking tree” while on a long journey through Central Africa, where three native men accompanied him.

 According to the story, one day, while wandering through a fern forest, all four men were out trying to catch some venison for dinner.

 After walking a few feet deep, Peregrine notices a solitary tree growing in the middle of the clearing.
-Fascinated by its peculiar nature, Peregrine found himself entranced by its beauty as he was watching this strange tree about 50 feet away, a family of deer wandered by.
+Fascinated by its peculiar nature, Peregrine was entranced by its beauty as he watched this strange tree about 50 feet away, a family of deer wandered by.
 Suddenly remembering why he was here, he slowly got out, his hunting rifle fired towards a fawn.
 However, seemingly wounding the creature, the bullet was the least of its worries.